-The press kit is one of the fundamental aspect of marketing and public relations for any brand and business.
-Unfortunately, it is often one of the most headache inducing aspects of public communication efforts.
+The press kit is one of the fundamental aspects of marketing and public relations for any brand and business.
+Unfortunately, it is often one of the most headache-inducing aspects of public communication efforts.
 One reason press kits are such a pain is because of the various files that have to be brought together to create them.

 What is a press kit?